MicrosoftDocs/memdocs/sccm/osd/get-started/prepare-for-unknown-computer-deployments.md

 ---
 title: Prepare for unknown computer deployments
 titleSuffix: "Configuration Manager"
-description: "Learn how to deploy operating systems to computers that are not managed by Configuration Manager in your System Center Configuration Manager environment." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-osd
+description: "Learn how to deploy operating systems to computers that are not managed by Configuration Manager in your Configuration Manager environment." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-osd